Hang On to Your Love (Jason Donovan song): Chart performance

 Like Donovan's previous singles, "Hang On to Your Love" peaked inside the top ten in both the UK and Ireland.
 It started at number nine on 7 April 1990 on the UK Singles Chart, reached number eight the next week (his first not to reach the top five), and charted for a total of seven weeks, which was then Donovan's shortest chart run for one of his singles on the UK chart.
 In Ireland, it peaked at number three and charted for five weeks.
 In Continental Europe, it attained number 12 in the Flanders region of Belgium, number 21 in Finland, number 26 in the Netherlands, and missed the top 50 by one place in Germany where it charted for 13 weeks.
-On the Pan-European Hot 100 singles compiled by Music & Media, it debuted at a peak of number 23, a position it held for consecutive three weeks out of a nine-week chart run, and reached number 30 on the European Airplay Top 50.
+On the pan-European Hot 100 singles compiled by Music & Media, it debuted at a peak of number 23, a position it held for three consecutive weeks out of a nine-week chart run, and reached number 30 on the European Airplay Top 50.